 Some brokers are taking the approach of eliminating all these drugs from a company plan or require special authorization.
-Some consultants are suggesting to deflect these costs to the Trillium Provincial Plan, but this isn’t a straight forward solution either.
+Some consultants suggest deflecting these costs to the Trillium Provincial Plan, but this isn’t a straightforward solution either.
 The Provincial plan is limited, administratively challenging and conflicts with many owners’ sense of compassion.
-Is it right to push a valued employee to a program that is not guaranteed and can prove emotionally taxing to a person when they need a plan the most?
+Is it right to push a valued employee to a not guaranteed program and can prove emotionally taxing to a person when they need a plan the most?

 Stop-loss insurance is becoming more and more expensive.
-Insurance companies are encouraging plan sponsors to take on more of the risk to make costs more reasonable.
-Aggregate Stop-Loss versus Individual Stop Loss is becoming more viable as a solution for companies in Canada to help manage the risks and the potential soaring costs of prescription drugs.
+As a result, insurance companies encourage plan sponsors to take on more of the risk to make costs more reasonable.
+As a result, aggregate Stop-Loss versus Individual Stop Loss is becoming more viable as a solution for companies in Canada to help manage the risks and the potential soaring costs of prescription drugs.

 This is a component of most plans that will leave many up in arms to determine the correct solution for the future.
-If this hasn’t come up for discussion with your broker than he/she doesn’t understand the problem or has chosen a solution for you that you may want to familiarize yourself with quickly.
+If this hasn’t come up for discussion with your broker, then he/she doesn’t understand the problem or has chosen a solution for you that you may want to familiarize yourself with quickly.

 b) Long Term Disability

 Another risk facing employers is soaring Long Term Disability costs.

 Higher salaried employees are often under-insured because of non-evidence maximum (NEM) amounts underwritten by the carrier on a group plan.
 If the employer hasn’t made the employee properly aware of the additional amount available, then they potentially face the risk to pay the difference.
 This could be for the entire time of the claim, which potentially is until the age of 65.